Why your podcast needs a trailer episode

 You need at least one episode published in your feed.
 A trailer is a perfect "coming soon" episode.

-It can take 8+ days for Apple to manually review your podcast submission.
-If you publish a trailer to your feed right away, you'll be able to submit your podcast to Apple well in advance of your first official episode.
+Sometimes, it takes a while for Apple Podcasts to manually review your podcast submission.
+If you publish a trailer to your feed right away, you can submit your podcast to Apple well before your first official episode.

 Once you've submitted your podcast to Apple, Spotify, etc, you can start building anticipation for your podcast's official launch.